Lowell Thomas Travel Journalism Awards

 Everyday Health’s passionate, award-winning editorial team is committed to supporting readers in their journey to live a healthy life each and every day.
 By adhering to the highest standards for accuracy, objectivity, and balance, we create trustworthy content based on up-to-date, evidence-based health and medical information and real world patient and clinician experience to help inform people how to take control of their health.
 Our content, including articles, graphics, videos, tools, and more, is created by experienced and accredited health journalists with valuable input from our Health Expert Network.

-These efforts paid off when our story: Taking Too Many Supplements?
+Published in June 2022, our story: Taking Too Many Supplements?
 Here's How to Tell, and Why It Can Be Risky, written by Lauren Bedosky, edited by myself, and medically reviewed by Dr. Justin Laube won a bronze medal for best in digital health media/publications at the 24th annual Digital Health Awards, organized by the National Health Information Awards.
 Other award winners included: Johns Hopkins Medicine, Mayo Clinic, and AARP.

 Won for: Largest website traffic, social media, and overall audience growth